 When was the last time you used your smartphone to place an order?
 When was it your laptop?
 When did you use your smartwatch or daily alerts to trace the order?
 Was it this week?
 Was it today?
-When sales and buying journeys are omnichannel, customer support must match pace with omnichannel support and experiences.
+When sales and buying journeys are omnichannel, customer support service must match pace with omnichannel support and experiences.

 With this windfall, companies should structure-in, intelligent and omnichannel customer support right now.

 A channel is an interactive open mode of information or ownership transfer between a customer and company.
 This channel is, simply put, a touchpoint through which the customer gathers and transmits world information, and a company (or any entity) interacts with the customer.